The History of the Tally Stick

 In England, tallies took on the characteristics of today’s credit card system, as lenders carved out the details of the loan using a system of notches, to signify denominations on the surface of a small squared willow, pine, or hazel- wood stick.

 Each party to the transaction was given one half of the marked tally as proof.
-Because the type of wood used to create the tally was selected for its clear grain, the grain of the wood when halved would be perfectly matched, fraud was difficult to perpetrate, and refinements were added over time to make the documentation of the transaction virtually tamper-proof.
+Because the type of wood used to create the tally was selected for its clear grain, the grain of the wood when halved would be perfectly matched, fraud was impossible to perpetrate, and refinements were added over time to make the documentation of the transaction virtually tamper-proof.

 The two halves of the stick were made different lengths, with the Lender given the longer part of the stick, referred to as the stock, which formed the basis for the modern term “stockholder” while the shorter portion, called the foil, was given to the party who had received the goods or funds.
 Literally, the debtor received “the short end of the stick.”